Red-Mak/AllMojis/README.md

 # AllMojis
 An iOS keyboard to see how emojis will look like in others platforms/apps.
 This Application was rejected by Apple twice, so i open source it :)
+You will find some unused code; it was used for other purpose like alphabetic keyboard, Gifs .. but as i decided to have a simple app in v1 then add other features in next verions.

 Plateforms/Applications supported are:
  * apple